locessentials/eng401-business-english-us/conclusion/course-conclusion.md

 ---

-## 📥 Download Course Conclusion
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/conclusion/course-conclusion.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/conclusion/course-conclusion.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
 Copy the downloaded conclusion and try these prompts:
 - "Help me create a professional development plan based on my Business English II completion"
 - "How can I effectively showcase my business English specialization to potential employers?"